BrainMaestro/composer-git-hooks/README.md

 ```

 This installs the `cghooks` binary to your `vendor/bin` folder.
 If this folder is not in your path, you will need to preface every command with `vendor/bin/`.

+Note: hooks declared in the `scripts` or `hooks` root sections of `composer.json` are no longer supported in v3.

 ### Global support